How Much Does It Cost to Live In Iceland?

 Iceland: Average Salary, Minimum Wage & Mortgages

-The minimum wage is not fixed throughout this least populated country but separate branches of economy accept minimum remuneration within the industry.
+The minimum wage is not fixed throughout this least populated country but separate branches of the economy accept minimum remuneration within the industry.

 Most of the people living here in Iceland are busy with industrial fishing, energetics, tourism, and IT technologies.